malloryjoy/myBod/README.md

 ## How It Works

 This app uses a "Random" number generator, with each workout option assigned a number.
 Upon pressing the "Work Me Out" button, the generator gets triggered!
 A workout for the user will be generated, with a corresponding workout playlist (with Spotify).
-The result will also provide a random workout/health tip to keep in mind throughout their fitness journey!

 ## Where Does the Code Come In

 This project uses HTML, CSS, and continues my journey through Javascript.
-The different workout options exist as an object in a list.
-Each "object" contains the workout, a link to a corresponding playlist, and suggested moves to incorporate into the workout.
-The .random() function grabs an object from the list.
-An additional .random() calculation occurs with the workout tip, pulling a tip from a separate list of about fifty tips.
-A one-page (using Bootstrap) contains the project, making for easy use on mobile devices, with an App look in mind!
+The different workout options exist as variables in a function.
+A .random() number calculation is used to generate a number, which is then associated with a workout.
+For example, if the number generated is "1", the "1" result ("Build") will display.

 ## My Process